Professor Chris Bongie

 - “Domestications and Disruptions: Lesbian Identities in Television Adaptations of Contemporary British Novels” (May 2009)

-I am currently (January 2012) serving as supervisor for two under-way dissertations (including one on Victorian colonial photography), and have recently signed on for a sociological account of Caribbean diasporic fiction.
-I am thus available for two or three new supervisions at the moment, and would especially welcome students interested in working on Caribbean or Black British writers, as well as on colonial and exotic fiction from Britain and France.
+I am currently (September 2014) serving as supervisor for four under-way dissertations (including a project on African child soldier narratives, and a sociological account of Caribbean diasporic fiction).
+I am thus available for one or two new supervisions at the moment, and would especially welcome students interested in working on writers from the Caribbean and its diaspora, as well as on colonial and exotic fiction from Britain and France.
 As my record shows, however, there is a wide array of projects in nineteenth- and twentieth-century literature that I would be happy to have a go at supervising.